-The Clásica de San Sebastián is a UCI World Tour professional cycling race held in the hilly Basque Country, Spain.
-The 2018 edition is on Saturday the 4th August, just a week after the end of the Tour de France.
+The Clásica de San Sebastián 2019 is a UCI World Tour professional cycling race on the 3rd August, held in the hilly Basque Country, Spain.
+The 2019 race is the 39th edition of the race, taking place just one week after the Tour de France.

-Typically, the race is known for its hilly route - notably the amount of steep climbs as the peloton travels through the Basque hills, before the final descent takes them into San Sebastián.
+The race is particularly known for its steep climbs in the Basque mountains as the peloton races through towards the final descent into San Sebastian.

 The current title holder is the on-form Julian Alaphilippe (Team Deceuninck - Quick Step), who beat Bauke Mollema (Team Trek - Segafredo) in a sprint in the 2018 race.
 Rounding off the podium was Anthony Roux (Team Groupama - FDJ).

 The 2019 race preview

 The Clásica de San Sebastián typically favours powerful climbers and aggressive attackers, featuring the Jaikibel as one of its biggest challenges, before the final descent into San Sebastián.
 The route includes lots of winding roads and undulating terrain.
 The tough Jaizkibel climb is often a decisive point of the race.